Year 1 – PearlsOnly.com comes to Life

 Things I would change:

-1. I should have taken the hit to my wallet and hired high quality experts early on, reducing my work load in the beginning.
+1. I should have taken the hit to my wallet and hired high-quality experts early on, reducing my workload in the beginning.

 2. I would strive to bring on the right people earlier in the process, and if I couldn’t afford them, I would share ownership of the business to get their involvement.